 - Healthy snacks, water, full guiding services, support vehicle.

-- 5 nights B&B in 4 star hotels (Luxury), with continental breakfast
+- 5 nights B&B in 4 star hotels (Deluxe), with continental breakfast

 - Expert local Guide